lowRISC/opentitan/hw/ip/rv_plic/doc/_index.md

 }
 ~~~~

-In the example above an interrupt for source ID `i+1` is configured as a level
+In the example above an interrupt for source ID `i` is configured as a level
 interrupt and is raised at a, this results in the target being notified of the
 interrupt at b.
-The target claims the interrupt at c (reading `i+1` from it's
+The target claims the interrupt at c (reading `i` from it's
 Claim/Complete register) so `irq_o` deasserts though `intr_src_i[i]` remains
 raised.
 The SW handles the interrupt and it drops at e.
 However a new interrupt
 quickly occurs at f.
 As complete hasn't been signaled yet `irq_o` isn't
 asserted.
-At g the interrupt is completed (by writing `i+1` to it's
+At g the interrupt is completed (by writing `i` to it's
 Claim/Complete register) so at h `irq_o` is asserted due to the new interrupt.